marianheil/HepSW_bootstrap/UserInfo/README.txt

 # Using a package

-To use a package add the following to you ~/.bashrc
+To use a package add the following to your ~/.bashrc

   source HEPSW_HOME/NAME-VERSION/NAMEenv.sh